Charles Leese

 Charles Philip Leese (22 May 1889 – 19 January 1947) was an English cricketer active from 1908 to 1911 who played for Lancashire.

+Life

-He was born in Manchester and died in Shropshire.
+He was born in Manchester, the son of Ernest Leese, and died in Hope-Bagot, Shropshire.

 He appeared in 16 first-class matches as a righthanded batsman, scoring 341 runs with a highest score of 48 and held five catches.

+Family

-Leese married Ethel Speakman, but they divorced, and she later married architect Maxwell Fry.
+Leese married, firstly in 1911 Ethel Speakman, daughter of Walter Speakman, but they divorced.
+She later married architect Maxwell Fry, in 1926, that marriage lasting to 1942.

+He married, secondly in 1914, after the death of his father, Beryl Constance Ansdell, daughter of Thomas Chester Ansdell and granddaughter of Richard Ansdell.